-Clint Baldwin is the Executive Director of Word Made Flesh, an international advocacy and development organization that walks and works with and among the most vulnerable people experiencing poverty in this world.
+Clint Baldwin is the International Executive Director and CEO of Word Made Flesh International, an international advocacy and development organization that walks and works with and among the most vulnerable people experiencing poverty in this world.
 After a quarter century learning, teaching and administrating in higher education with interdisciplinary focus on international and intercultural peace and justice, Clint brings a deep desire for transformative reconciliation, empowerment and mutuality to be at work in all places and people as he guides Word Made Flesh forward.
 He believes that “we all always have something to learn and we all always have something to give” and that we are “better together.”
 It is one of Clint’s lifelong vocational pursuits to aid people and organizations in meaningful, humble and healthy navigation of such understanding.

 Clint’s education has taken him through study at Asbury University, Spring Arbor University, Western Michigan University, Asbury Theological Seminary, University of Kentucky, and George Fox Seminary.
 He currently serves on the board of GoED International, as a steering committee member of Climate Caretakers, as founding member on the board of the Center for Environmental Leadership, and is actively involved in the rhythms of Asbury University.